audiojs/audio-buffer/process.md

 	* + Saving reference is fast and useful - just a wrapper for the data
 	* - Saving reference prevents from garbage-collecting the data, right?
 		* + As far we have refs on our cloned data - is also keep reference to the memory area, so references are shorter
+	* ✔ Keeping reference if possible seems to be a good practice
 * What is better: keeping data source unchanged and accessing it on any operation or converting it to fast array and then converting back?
 	* + Converting, handling and converting back seems to be faster than each operation, both for browser/node both for buffer/dataview, 2+ times.
 In case of avoiding conversion - up to 10 times.
 	* - Converting unbinds data, which is baaad, we really want to preserve data binding, but when to update source values then?